soumitri2001/BE-IT-UG2-OOP-Lab/README.md

+## BE IT UG2 OOP Lab
-### OOP lab assignments of UG2 College course , JU dept of IT
+### Object Oriented Programming lab assignments of UG2 College course , dept of I.T., JU.